ZeendaBean24/JabariJumps/README.md

 > A mouse is not needed.

 > Played in Full-Screen Terminal
-> - Dark mode Terminal is highly recommended.
+> - Dark mode is highly recommended.
 > - Terminal > Preferences > Scroll down and double click on 'Pro' to open new Terminal profile.

 ### Dependencies